Yaya-Cout/Nwagyu/src/reference/tutorial/10-score.md

 3. Writing the file to the storage

 For the first point, we need to save each time the user eat something.
-An alternative would be to save on game over, but an user could loose their current score if the pressed Home or OnOff during the game (as they are handled system-wide, with no way for the app to save any data).
+An alternative would be to save on game over, but a user could lose their current score if the pressed Home or OnOff during the game (as they are handled system-wide, with no way for the app to save any data).